AliKHaliliT/Analog-TV-Noise-Effect/README.md

     <img src="https://img.shields.io/github/issues/AliKHaliliT/Analog-TV-Noise-Effect" alt="Open Issues">
 </div>
 <br/>
 This project is a lightweight, performant, and customizable generator for animated analog TV noise effects using HTML Canvas and modern JavaScript.
-It leverages pre-computation and a modular factory pattern to create various styles of static, from fine-grained grayscale fuzz to coarse, colorful snow.
+It leverages pre-computation and a modular factory pattern to create various styles of static, from fine-grained grayscale fuzz to coarse, colorful snow, with optional synchronized audio.

 A live demo is hosted on GitHub Pages.